 In Italy, police have made a major breakthrough in their massive manhunt for the kidnappers of former Prime Minister Aldo Moro.

-In Italy, police have made a major breakthrough in their massive manhunt for the kidnappers of former Prime Minister Aldo Moro.
+Background: In Italy, police have made a major breakthrough in their massive manhunt for the kidnappers of former Prime Minister Aldo Moro.
 On Wednesday (13 September) they raided an apartment in Milanand arrested thirty-year-old Corrado Alunni, regarded as the leader of the Red Brigades urban guerrilla gang which claimed it had abducted Signor Moro last March.

 SYNOPSIS: The apartment, described as a terrorist base, was in a residential building on the outskirts of Milan, just off the main road leading to the airport.
 Early reports said Alunni readily admitted his identity when police raided the apartment.
 But later reports said that, at first, Alunni claimed he was an architect named Massimo Turicchai (pronounced TOO-REE-KEE-YA), whose name was on the doorbell.